efectiv-duo/duo-code/DUOCODE.md

 # DUOCODE Project Documentation

-This document provides a comprehensive overview of the DUOCODE project, designed to assist future AI assistants in understanding, maintaining, and extending the codebase.
+This document provides a comprehensive overview of the Duo-Code project, designed to assist future AI assistants in understanding, maintaining, and developing the codebase.

 ## 1. Project Overview

-DUOCODE is a console-based AI assistant designed to help developers with various coding tasks.
-It acts as an interactive agent that can understand natural language commands, execute tools (like file operations, command execution, and code search), interact with large language models (LLMs) from different providers (e.g., Cerebras, Gemini), and potentially solve coding challenges.
-Its primary purpose is to streamline development workflows by providing an intelligent, interactive coding companion.
+Duo-Code is an interactive AI agent application designed to assist users with coding and development tasks.
+It operates as a command-line interface (CLI) tool, capable of interacting with various AI models (e.g., Cerebras, Gemini) to process user requests, execute system commands, and perform file operations.
+The agent can run in an interactive mode, engaging in a continuous conversation, or in a subagent mode, processing a single prompt and exiting.
+Its core purpose is to automate and streamline development workflows by leveraging AI capabilities.

 ## 2. Project Structure